kvoeten/Cygnus-API/readme.md

 5.  **Database and OAuth2 Setup:**
     The startup script also runs database migrations.
 However, you still need to set up Laravel Passport for OAuth2 authentication.

-    Run the `passport:install` command inside the `app` container.
-This will create the necessary encryption keys for generating access tokens.
-    ```sh
-    docker-compose exec app php artisan passport:install
-    ```
-    This command only needs to be run once.
+    The startup script (`entrypoint.sh`) automatically runs `php artisan passport:install` to create the necessary encryption keys for OAuth2.
+This step is handled for you on the first container startup.

 5.  **WZ Search Functionality:**
     For the WZ search functionality to work you must ensure the latest WZ strings are loaded into the SQL databse.